Mathics3/mathics-development-guide/docs/extending/code-overview/scanning-and-parsing.rst

 * The parser is recursive descent
 * Because WL has a lot of operators an `Operator-precedence parser <https://en.wikipedia.org/wiki/Operator-precedence_parser#Precedence_climbing_method>`_ is used
-* The result is an Full-form S-expression, which is a translation of the input string.
+* The result is an Full-form M-expression, which is a translation of the input string.
 See `Expressions as Trees <https://reference.wolfram.com/language/tutorial/Expressions.html#14609>`_.

 To see a translation of the Full-Form *input* the flag ``--full-form`` can be given to the command-line utilities ``mathics`` or ``mathicsscript``.